Do you include history in your travels? If so, a Colonial Williamsburg itinerary is a must-do, especially when visiting Virginia.

 A mile-long stretch runs from the 1693 Wren Building of the College of William and Mary to the reconstructed Capitol.
 “The Revolutionary City” covers 301-acres with 88 original buildings, 500 reconstructed houses, shops, public buildings, gardens, working craftsmen, and costumed interpreters.

-Folks stroll along car-free cobblestone paths or take carriage rides, stopping to see artisans at work and merchants behind shop counters.
+While visiting Williamsburg, folks stroll along car-free cobblestone paths or take carriage rides, stopping to see artisans at work and merchants behind shop counters.
 They hear stories about the patriots from actor-interpreters called Nation Builders.

 These individuals portray actual historical figures, male and female, black and white, free and enslaved—who made significant contributions in Williamsburg.
 In some cases, Nation Builders have made it their life’s work to study and deeply understand the character they portray.